What is OHIP? All about the Ontario Health Insurance Plan

 How do I change my address with OHIP?

-To update or change your address with OHIP, may use one of the following options:
+To update or make an OHIP address change, may use one of the following options:

 How do I contact OHIP?

-For questions regarding your OHIP coverage, call the OHIP phone number at 1-866-532-3161 or visit your local ServiceOntario Centre.
+For questions regarding coverage, call the OHIP phone number at 1-866-532-3161 or visit your local ServiceOntario Centre.
+You could also get in touch at the OHIP contact number 1-800-268-1154 for any queries on eligibility, application procedures, and any other questions related to Ontario's health insurance program.

 What does OHIP cover when you travel?

-You must qualify in order to receive coverage with OHIP while travelling.
-To qualify, you should have a valid OHIP health card and meet all of the physical presence and primary place requirements under the Health Insurance Act and its Regulations.
+You should have a valid OHIP health card and meet all of the physical presence and primary place requirements under the Health Insurance Act and its Regulations to be covered while traveling.

 To receive coverage for your medical service or treatment while travelling, it must be: